carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 ### Data manipulation

-> Note: The large dataframe was loaded into R-Studio Desktop (new project and R script) to avoid that RStudio crashes due to Memory Usage.
+> Note: The large dataframe was loaded into Posit’s RStudio (new project and R script) to avoid that RStudio crashes due to Memory Usage.

 Next, a closer look at data is teaken to check for duplicates, null values, and inconsistency on values that needs to be cleaned.